VCCRI/SeqVis/README.md

 ### Features

-* SeqVis reads and writes alignments in the sequential PHYLIP(.phy) format, the NEXUS(.nex) format, and the FASTA(.fst) format.
+* SeqVis reads and writes alignments in the sequential PHYLIP(.phy) format, the NEXUS(.nex) format, and the FASTA(.fasta) format.

 * The tetrahedron can be rotated in all directions, animated, and manipulated interactively; all items (i.e., wireframe, axes, labels, level, point, and background) on display can be changed (e.g., colour, size, and visibility).